google/keep-sorted/README.md

 > If you want your regular expression itself to be case insensitive, consider
 > setting the case-insensitive flag `(?i)` at the start of your expression.

+When using the [YAML Sequence syntax](#syntax) as the argument, a [regexp template](https://pkg.go.dev/regexp#Regexp.Expand) can be supplied optionally as a single string-to-string mapping in the sequence.
+Refer to the `Bernoulli` example below for a demonstration of pattern group reordering.
+Note that a templated rewrite will be returned wholly as the sorting key.

 [RE2 regular expressions]: https://github.com/google/re2/wiki/Syntax
 [lexicographically]: https://en.wikipedia.org/wiki/Lexicographic_order